Home

 Here's how to apply them:

 • Find a wooden ice cream stick.
 (If it happens to be inside an ice cream at the moment, never fear!
-Eat the ice cream first then clean and dry the stick!)
+Eat the ice cream first then clean and dry the stick.
+That's called repurposing.
+Lol!
+On the other hand, the back of a clean spoon or your bone folder will also work

 • Position the rub on, smooth side down, on your project.
-Your words should now read the right way round and your images should be facing the right way - the way you want them to appear on your project
+Your words should now read the right way round and your images should be facing the right way, the way you want them to appear on your project.
+Tape the acetate down so it won't move while you are rubbing it.

-• Use your clean, dry ice cream stick to apply even and firm pressure on the image or words
+• Use your clean, dry ice cream stick (or bone folder or spoon) to apply even and firm pressure on the image or word.
+Try to just move the stick horizontally across your image

 • Keep pressing with the stick until the image leaves the acetate and adheres to your project.
 Carefully lift part of the acetate when you think the image or words have been transferred, and if not, put the acetate back in the same place and rub some more.
 If you have not lifted the entire piece of acetate, re-positioning it is much more accurate

-• Once you have placed the transfer on your project, any residue on your acetate can be wiped off with a tissue and the acetate will be ready to be used to make your next custom-made transfer
+• Once you have placed the transfer on your project, any residue on your acetate can be wiped off with a tissue or no alcohol baby wipe and the acetate will be ready to be used to make your next custom-made transfer

 Who would have thought making your own Rub Ons could be so easy?

-Do let me know if you make one of these yourself by telling me about it in the form below, especially if you find a new way of using them.
+Do let me know if you make any rub ons yourself by telling me about it in the form below, especially if you find a new way of using them.
+Share your tips and ways of using your handmade, customised rub ons.

 Click here to upload more images (optional)